Zhasulan1999/endtermProject/README.md

-Project name: "Healthcare".
+Project name: "Virtual Healthcare System".

-Enteties are main classes with variables that we will store  and retrieve from database.
+Entities are main classes with variables that we will store  and retrieve from database.
 In our project we have 3 entities : Doctor, Patient, and Appointment.

 Interface Repository are interface that we used in order to override our construct.